hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 opens up two significantly different use cases for HAPI Servers.
 One is the serving of image URIs, and in this case the images should be in a widely recognized format that could be easily interpreted by many clients, such as JPG, PNG, etc. A recommended practice in serving images would be to also include other columns the provide values for image metadata keywords.
-(This woudl allow filtering of images on the client side based on those metadata values.)
+(This would allow filtering of images on the client side based on those metadata values.)
 The second use case for serving URIs through HAPI is the listing of files for a dataset.
-A file listing service is useful in many contexts, but shoudl not be considered a replacement for the primary goal of using HAPI for serving numeric content.
+A file listing service is useful in many contexts, but should not be considered a replacement for the primary goal of using HAPI for serving numeric content.

 The `stringType` attribute can either have a simple value that is just the string `uri`,